How to Play Baccarat: a Beginner's Guide

 Every round of baccarat follows the same sequence:

-- If either hand is a natural (8 or 9), the round ends.
+- If either the player's hand or the banker's hand is a natural (8 or 9) with the initial dealt cards, the round ends.

-- If not, the third card rules decide whether a hand draws one more card.
+- If not, the third card rules decide whether either hand draws one more card.
+Additional cards are dealt according to these rules.

-- Winning bets are paid, losing bets are collected, and the next round starts.
+- Winning wagers are paid, losing wagers are collected, and the next round starts.

-Nothing you do can influence the cards after you have placed your bet.
+Nothing you do can influence the cards after you have placed your wager.
 That is why baccarat is calm and predictable for beginners and experienced players alike.

 Naturals and Their Importance